• Home

 In general, embedded finance partnerships become commonplace.
 Embedded finance is a big trend for the B2B (business-to-business) transaction model.
 Fintech firms collaborate with non-financial entities, including retailers, tech companies, and even healthcare providers.
 These partnerships enable the establishment of innovative financial services and products that cater to users' specific needs.

 E-commerce platforms could extend working capital loans to their network of merchant collaborators.
 At the same time, software enterprises may seamlessly integrate payment processing capabilities within their apps.
-So, don’t underestimate this one of the B2B fintech trends for 2024.
+So, don’t underestimate this one of the B2B fintech trends 2025.

 10. Green fintech